 The Indian Ministry of Commerce & Industry has initiated an investigation into an anti-dumping petition with regard to imports of solar cells and panels in India.
 In June 2017, Indian solar PV manufacturers had filed the petition hoping for an interim duty on imports from China (see Indian Anti-Dumping Petition Against China).

-The Directorate General of Anti-Dumping and Allied Duties (DGAD) under the Department of Commerce has now issued a notification that says it has started investigating the matter concerning imports of c-Si/crystalline technology from China, Taiwan and Malaysia.
+The Directorate General of Anti-Dumping and Allied Duties (DGAD) under the Department of Commerce has now issued a notification that says it has started investigating the matter concerning imports of c-Si/crystalline technology from the region of Greater China and Malaysia.

 DGAD has specified that the 15 months period of investigation is from April 1, 2016 to June 30, 2017.
 It does mention that it will take into account data of the previous three years, i.e. April 2013 to March 2014, April 2014 to March 2015 and April 2015 to March 2016 for the purpose of analyzing injury.